Occupational Therapy Jobs! (Nearby & Remote)

 If this is you, do not despair.

 Another avenue you can pursue is occupational therapy telehealth jobs.
-You can either serve clients in remote portions of your state, or apply for a license in a state where there is a need.
+You can either serve clients in remote areas of your state or apply for a license in a state where there is a need.

 You need to be licensed where you live and where you are providing therapy.